awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-lambda-authorizer-output.md

  For the Lambda proxy integration, API Gateway passes the `context` object from a Lambda authorizer directly to the backend Lambda function as part of the input `event`\.
 You can retrieve the `context` key\-value pairs in the Lambda function by calling `$event.requestContext.authorizer.key`\.

 `{api-key}` stands for an API key in the API stage's usage plan\.
-For more information, see [Create and Use Usage Plans with API Keys](api-gateway-api-usage-plans.md)\.
+For more information, see [Creating and Using Usage Plans with API Keys](api-gateway-api-usage-plans.md)\.

  The following shows example output from the example Lambda authorizer\.
 The example output contains a policy statement to block \(`Deny`\) calls to the `GET` method in an API \(`ymy8tbxw7b`\) of an AWS account \(`123456789012`\) in any stage \(`*`\)\.